Congress passes 5,593-page COVID relief and government funding bill; measure now heads to White House

 Talks hit a snag after GOP Senator Pat Toomey of Pennsylvania put forth language to curb the Federal Reserve's emergency lending authority, but he ultimately agreed to narrow the language to apply only to three lending facilities established by the CARES Act, the sprawling relief package passed in March.

-To avoid a lapse in government funding while the details of the packages were negotiated, Congress twice approved stopgap funding measures that gave congressional leaders more time to finalize a deal and skirt a partial government shutdown.
-The second continuing resolution, which extends government funding through Monday, was approved by both chambers in a rare weekend session and signed by President Trump late Sunday.
+To avoid a lapse in overall government funding, Congress approved stopgap funding measures three times that gave congressional leaders more time to finalize a deal and skirt a partial government shutdown.
+The second continuing resolution, which extended government funding through Monday, was approved by both chambers in a rare weekend session and signed by President Trump late Sunday.
+Yet another, extending funding through Monday, December 28, was signed by Mr. Trump early Tuesday.

 Kimberly Brown and Jordan Freiman contributed to this report.